Executive need to listen

 Failing to pay attention to your organization’s cybersecurity posture can be costly, and no company and no industry is immune.
 Each hour of downtime due to an attack can cost ecommerce sites millions in lost sales.
 The average cost of a healthcare breach now exceeds $10 million.
 Failure to adequately protect financial information has cost banks hundreds of millions in fines.
 A third of all manufacturers were hit with ransomware attacks in 2021, taking their operations offline.
 And executives who’ve failed to pay adequate attention to cybersecurity have been dismissed.

-Understanding your security posture—the assets you’re trying to protect and the methods you use to secure them—is as fundamental for business leaders as understanding the organization’s financial posture.
+Understanding your cybersecurity posture—the assets you’re trying to protect and the methods you use to secure them—is as fundamental for business leaders as understanding the organization’s financial posture.

-A strong security posture involves evaluating and strengthening all aspects of a company’s digital operations and can be looked at through a variety of lenses:
+A strong cybersecurity posture involves evaluating and strengthening all aspects of a company’s digital operations and can be looked at through a variety of lenses:

 • Network security posture: Ensures the protection of data, applications, devices, and systems connected to the network through measures such as next-generation firewalls that have more layers of security built into them.